 This Spinach Ham & Cheese Quiche recipe is so easy to make!
 And the best part is you can eat this for literally any meal – breakfast, lunch, or dinner.
 Serve it with a bagel or piece of toast for breakfast.
 Serve it with a salad or potatoes for lunch or dinner!
 Recipe for this easy quiche is below.

 Tips for Making the Best Spinach Ham & Cheese Quiche

-• Use the correct size pan, make sure to have a 9-inch tart pan and not a 9-inch pie pan, they are completely different.
-The tart pan is smaller, so if you use a pie pan, you’ll be struggling for this to fit inside in a bad way.
+• Use the correct size pan, make sure to have a 9-inch tart pan and not a 9-inch pie pan, they are completely different pans.
+The tart pan is smaller, so if you use a pie pan, you’ll be struggling to fit this crust in there!

 • Make sure you use cold butter for the crust, the colder the butter, the flakier the crust!

 • Make sure you use pie weights (or beans, rice, or quinoa) – or something to hold your quiche crust in place while par baking.
 If you don’t use one of these items to hold the crust in, it will sink while baking the first time.
 You need to use a weighted item when par baking because there is nothing inside to hold the dough in place.
 That’s why the weights are important.
 The par baking is important because the filling is a liquid, the liquid itself won’t hold the crust up when baking.
 So this is why you par bake first, that way the crust is partially baked (that’s where the term par bake comes from) and it can stay up on its own to support a liquid filling.

 • If your quiche looks giggly, don’t be afraid to bake it a little bit longer!
 If you see it wet or giggly in the center, add 2 more minutes to your timer and go increments of 2 minutes and keep checking it.
 It should be set when removed from the oven.